 Cherry blossoms tend to steal the spotlight in Japan, but there’s another flower that’s also bright pink and breathtaking: the humble plum blossom.

 Blooming between late January and mid-February, plum blossoms in Tokyo signal the start of spring.
-It might seem early, but it’s something we can get excited about.
+It might seem early, but it’s something to excited about even when it’s chilly outside.
 Here’s all you need to know about the best places to see plum blossoms in and around the capital.

 Japan plum blossoms